yevrah/flighty/README.md

 large and requires much overhead.
 Flighty is a very small library with less emphasis on extreme portability and design choices.
 Instead, Flighty provides more structural code with the intent that the end-user can style and perfect the design.
-Fundamentally, Flighty just provides a structural boilerplate for apps.
+Fundamentally, Flighty provides a structural boilerplate for apps.

 ## Usage